-commitments, each program/project proposed for CIF funding shall articulate the process used to identify, evaluate, and address drivers of vulnerability for women and excluded groups, and existing context-specific barriers and gaps in gender equality and social inclusion with the aim of reducing these gaps and improving gender and social inclusion outcomes on the ground.
-Expected gender equality and social inclusion outcomes in the context of planned investments should be clearly identified in relation to sector-specific gender and social inclusion gaps and monitored using sex-disaggregated gender indicators included in the program/ project results framework.
+14. CIF is committed to gender mainstreaming and enhancement of gender equality outcomes across its programming and operations, in line with its CIF Gender Policy.
+It is also committed to enhancing the representation and voice of Indigenous Peoples, local communities, and youth in identifying program investments.
+To ensure CIF delivers on its gender and social inclusion commitments, each program/project proposed for CIF funding shall articulate the process used to identify, evaluate, and address existing context-specific barriers and gaps in gender equality and social inclusion with the aim of reducing these gaps and improving gender and social inclusion outcomes on the ground.
+Expected gender equality outcomes in the context of planned investments should be clearly identified in relation to sector-specific gender gaps and monitored using sex-disaggregated gender indicators included in the program/ project results framework.